Japan Women’s Open

 Draw

-The draws for the 2023 Osaka tennis tournament will be available to view on the official WTA Tour website closer to the start of the tournament.
+The draws for the 2023 Osaka tennis tournament are available to view on the official WTA Tour website (see links below).

 Prize Money and Points

-The total prize fund for the 2023 WTA 250 tournament in Osaka has not been released yet, but below is how the prize money was split for the 2019 tournament.
+The total prize fund for the 2023 WTA 250 tournament in Osaka will be $259,303, with prize money and points being split as follows:

 Women’s Singles